 THE MILLAY COLONY FOR THE ARTS

-Every year, we host 6-7 creators each month from April-November to come to Steepletop — the historic home of poet/activist Edna St. Vincent Millay — to reflect, refuel and create work that otherwise might not be realized.
+Every year, we host 6-7 creators each month from April-November to come to Steepletop — the landmark estate of poet/activist Edna St. Vincent Millay — to reflect, refuel and create work that otherwise might not be realized.
 As a resident you are invited to become an instrumental member of an intimate multidisciplinary cohort designed to be both supportive and inspirational, ideally forming professional relationships as well as friendships that last a lifetime.

 We are located in the Hudson Valley nestled next to the Berkshires: our sylvan hilltop offers idyllic meadows and woods while being situated close to various world-renowned cultural institutions.
 We are 2-1/2 hours from both Boston and NYC; transportation to/from train and bus stations, as well as airports, can be arranged.

 At this time, we have TWO juried residency opportunities that require a Submittable application:

 Our historic program, offered free-of-charge (application fee of $40): includes a creative cohort of 6-7 other residents, private bedrooms and studios, shared living/dining/kitchen/bathrooms, laundry room, workstation, B&W darkroom and use of our Alumni and Nancy Graves Memorial libraries; in addition, we provide groceries and chef-prepared communal dinners.